Ski & Snowboard Accident Lawyers in Las Cruces, New Mexico

-CALL (800) 863-5312 TO SPEAK WITH A LAS CRUCES SKI AND SNOWBOARD ACCIDENT LAWYER FOR FREE
+CALL (800) 863-5312 TO SPEAK WITH LAS CRUCES SKI AND SNOWBOARD ACCIDENT LAWYERS FOR FREE

 Common Causes of Skiing and Snowboarding Accidents

 Thousands of skiers and snowboarders hit the slopes every year to reap the benefits of alpine sports.
 New Mexico offers many resorts, trails, and ski areas for expert trailblazers and beginners alike.
 Although many skiers leave the mountains unscathed, others are not so lucky.
 Each year, the NSAA publishes statistics about the fatalities and catastrophic injuries that occur during ski or snowboarding events in the United States.
 These fact sheets reveal that many athletes sustain life-altering injuries every year.

 Although some snow accidents are caused by unforeseeable events, many are a result of common and well-known causes.
 The most common causes of skiing and snowboarding injuries include, but are not limited to, the following:

 - Improper/faulty equipment

 - Failure to observe posted warning signs by mountain safety services